elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promise-api.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If one promise rejects, Promise.all immediately rejects, completely forgetting about the other ones in the list.
-Their results are ignored.
+  <div><strong>Interview Response:</strong> If one promise rejects, Promise.all immediately rejects, completely forgetting about the other ones on the list.
+Their results get ignored.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />